-Indonesia is further anticipated to continue to update its transfer pricing regulations; the latest update in PMK 22/2020 has added significant, new concepts such as 'independent transactions influenced by special relationship' and 'market access' as comparability factors, but no further guidance on how to implement these new concepts in practice has yet been issued.
+It is further anticipated that Indonesia will continue to update its transfer pricing regulations; the latest update in PMK 22/2020 and GR 55/2022 has added significant, new concepts such as 'independent transactions influenced by special relationship' and 'market access' as comparability factors, but no further guidance on how to implement these new concepts in practice has yet been issued.
 PMK 22/2020 has now also endorsed secondary adjustment but is silent on corresponding adjustments; additional guidance is especially needed for transfer pricing adjustment in domestic transactions.
-In practice, this has already resulted in many domestic double taxation cases: tax office A transfer pricing adjustment is not followed by tax office B as a corresponding adjustment, even though tax offices A and B are under the same DGT organisation.
+In practice, this has already resulted in many domestic double taxation cases: tax office A transfer pricing adjustment is not followed by tax office B as corresponding adjustment, even though tax office A and B are under the same DGT organisation.
+GR 55/2022, however, has expanded Indonesia's anti-avoidance rules to include a GAAR and other SAARs, including earning stripping rules and recalculation of taxable profits for taxpayers with consecutive losses.